glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 Field types - things like email fields and image fields

 And more field relations, ways that you can call both codepoint attributes on a design object, and design attributes on a codepoint

+And Eff expressions, which allows you to manipulate fields in a model directly, for object oriented goodness!
 ---
 class: title
 ## <fl>docs.djangoproject.com</fl>